namtranase/terminalmind/README.md

   <img src="assets/logo.png" alt="terminalmind logo" width="400"/>
 </p>

+**Current Version: v1.0.0**

+### What's New in v1.0.0

+- **New Feature**: Integration with `llama.cpp` models, enhancing the tool's capabilities.
+- **Improvements**: Removed hardcoded paths for greater flexibility and user convenience.
+- **Documentation Updates**: Release notes added along with updated instructions for model setup and usage.

+For more detailed information, please see the [release notes](https://github.com/namtranase/terminalmind/releases/tag/v1.0.0).

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 `terminalmind`, now accessible via the `temi` command, is a command-line tool designed to enhance coding efficiency by suggesting relevant code snippets and facilitating text and PDF data processing directly in the terminal.
 This approach promotes a seamless development workflow, keeping developers focused within their coding environment.